Using PowerShell in Docker

 The released images require Docker 17.05 or newer.
 It's also expected that you are able to run

 sudo or local administrative rights.
 Please follow Docker's official

 The release containers derive from the official distribution image, then install dependencies, and finally install the PowerShell package.

 For more information about these Docker images, visit the PowerShell-Docker repository on GitHub.

 Using PowerShell in a container

-The following steps show the Docker commands required to download the image and start an interactive PowerShell session.
+The following steps show the Docker commands required to download the image containing the latest available stable version of PowerShell and start an interactive PowerShell session.

 docker run -it mcr.microsoft.com/powershell

 Use the following command to download and run the image containing the latest available preview version of PowerShell.

 docker run -it mcr.microsoft.com/powershell:preview